Sign In Register

 Safety Score1.0 / 5.0

-St. Louis has an average annual temperature of 47°F (8°C).
+St. Louis experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 22°F in January while summers reach 71°F in July.
-Annual precipitation is 34.5 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 34.5 inches.
+The area receives 39.3 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 736 feet.

 Temperature